Using Rational Numbers

 Addition and Subtraction

-Before you can add or subtract, the rational numbers should have the same bottom number (called a Common Denominator).
+Before we add or subtract, the rational numbers should have the same bottom number (called a Common Denominator).

 The easiest way to do this is to